Tranquillity Base > AV Sync Fix > User Guide

 • Duration:

-The playback duration of the track-segment.
+The duration of time the segment plays the media data.

-• Media Time:
+• Media Start:

 • Media Data:

-Button Option
+Button Options

 Timeline